wgm/cerb-book/en/06-reference/14-setup.markdown

 There are two special helpdesk pages that do not require a login but should still be protected from abuse.

 * `/cron` is _pinged_ from an automated script to execute time-based functionality.
-These scheduled tasks are defined in the [Setup -> Scheduler](##scheduler) tab.
+These scheduled tasks are defined in the [Setup->Scheduler](#scheduler) tab.
 This page can be accessed by an automated process that doesn't need to log in, but it shouldn't be freely accessible to anyone because it could be abused to create an unnecessary strain on your webserver and database; for example, by invoking hundreds of concurrent instances of the nightly maintenance task.
 * `/update` is invoked automatically when the application detects a new version has been installed.
 It is responsible for logging out users to ensure consistency, clearing caches, rebuilding templates, running database patches, and migrating data.
 Since this process is meant to occur when everyone is logged out, an authentication method other than a helpdesk account is required.

 Cerb5 uses IP-based security to protect both of these pages.
 You can authorize specific IP addresses for I.T. department machines, your corporate network subnet, intranet IPs, or webserver loopback IPs.